reggie-db/reggie-bricks/README.md

 # reggie-bricks

-Utilities and sample applications for Databricks projects, packaged as a multi-module workspace.
-The goal is to centralize shared helpers (sessions, catalog helpers, configuration loaders) so individual jobs can avoid repeating boilerplate or pulling in inconsistent dependencies.
+Utilities and sample applications for Databricks projects, packaged as a multi-module uv workspace.
+The goal is to centralize shared helpers—Spark sessions, catalog access, configuration loaders—so jobs avoid repeating boilerplate or pulling in unnecessary third-party dependencies.

 ## Repository Layout

-- `reggie-tools/` – core Databricks helpers that expose Spark and Workspace clients, configuration resolution, and catalog utilities.
+- `reggie-tools/` – Databricks-specific utilities (Spark client bootstrap, configuration resolution, catalog helpers).
-- `reggie-apps/` – example service modules that consume `reggie-tools` inside the same uv workspace.
+- `reggie-core/` – lightweight shared functionality (logging primitives, common utilities) intended to be reused by higher-level modules without carrying Databricks dependencies.
+- `reggie-rx/` – reactive process helpers used to monitor child processes from Databricks jobs.
+- `reggie-app-runner/` – orchestration layer that consumes the other modules to clone/run application repos according to Databricks App configuration.
 - `build-scripts/` – tooling for keeping the workspace tidy (see *Build scripts* below).